astronomer/airflow-quickstart/README.md

     ![Fork repo and create a Codespaces project](src/fork_and_codespaces.png)
 3. Run this command in the Codespaces terminal: `bash ./.devcontainer/post_creation_script.sh`.
-4. The Astro CLI will automatically start up all necessary Airflow components as well as the streamlit app.
+4. The Astro CLI will automatically start up all necessary Airflow components as well as the Streamlit app.
 This can take a few minutes.
 5. Once the Airflow project has started, access the Airflow UI by clicking on the **Ports** tab and opening the forward URL for port 8080.

     ![Open Airflow UI URL Codespaces](src/open_airflow_ui_codespaces.png)